inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 There are two new important operations on queueing model elements defined in :cpp:`IPassivePacketSource` and :cpp:`IPassivePacketSink`.
-Packets can be *pushed* into gates and packets can be *popped* from gates.
+Packets can be *pushed* into gates and packets can be *pulled* from gates.
 Both of these operations are synchronous, they either finish successfully or throw an exception.
-The main difference between pushing and popping is the subject of the activity.
+The main difference between pushing and pulling is the subject of the activity.
 In the former case, when a packet is pushed, the activity is initiated by the source of the packet.
-In contrast, when a packet is popped, the activity is initiated by the sink of the packet.
-In both cases, the passive elements can be asked via separate methods to tell if they can be pushed or popped in their current state either with respect to a specific packet or any packet thereof.
+In contrast, when a packet is pulled, the activity is initiated by the sink of the packet.
+In both cases, the passive elements can be asked via separate methods to tell if they can be pushed or pulled in their current state either with respect to a specific packet or any packet thereof.

 Queueing model elements can be divided into two categories with respect to the operation on a given gate: *passive* and *active*.
-The passive model elements are pushed into and popped from by other connected modules.
-In contrast, the active model elements push into and pop from other connected modules as they see fit.
+The passive model elements are pushed into and pulled from by other connected modules.
+In contrast, the active model elements push into and pull from other connected modules as they see fit.
 They implement the interfaces :cpp:`IActivePacketSource` and :cpp:`IActivePacketSink`.

 The active queueing elements take into consideration the state of the connected passive elements.
-That is, they push or pop packets only when the passive end is able to consume or provide, respectively.
+That is, they push or pull packets only when the passive end is able to consume or provide, respectively.
 The queueing model elements also validate the assembled structure during module initialization with respect to the active and passive behavior of the connected gates.
 That is, active output gates must be connected to passive input gates, and active input gates must be connected to passive output gates.

-Pushing a packet into a gate (and similarly popping a packet from a gate) can have far reaching consequences by triggering a chain of operations potentially by passing through multiple connected elements.
+Pushing a packet into a gate (and similarly pulling a packet from a gate) can have far reaching consequences by triggering a chain of operations potentially by passing through multiple connected elements.
 For example, pushing a packet into a classifier will immediately push the packet into one of the connected queueing elements, and will also potentially lead to additional operations on further connected elements.
-Similarly, popping a packet from a scheduler will immediately pop a packet from one of the connected queueing elements, and will also potentially lead to additional operations on further connected elements.
+Similarly, pulling a packet from a scheduler will immediately pull a packet from one of the connected queueing elements, and will also potentially lead to additional operations on further connected elements.

 In general, the following equation about the number of packets holds true for all queueing model elements:

-#created + #pushed - #popped - #removed - #dropped = #available + #delayed
+#created + #pushed - #pulled - #removed - #dropped = #available + #delayed

 Sources
 -------

 These modules act as sources of packets.
 An active packet source pushes packets to its output.
-A passive packet source returns a packet when it is popped by other queueing model elements.
+A passive packet source returns a packet when it is pulled by other queueing model elements.

 -  :ned:`ActivePacketSource`: generic source that produces packets periodically